Skip to content

 Powershell script to install Oicana CLI

--ExecutionPolicy Bypass -c "irm https://github.com/oicana/oicana/releases/download/oicana_cli-v0.1.0-alpha.11/oicana_cli-installer.ps1 | iex"
+-ExecutionPolicy Bypass -c "irm https://github.com/oicana/oicana/releases/download/oicana_cli-v0.1.0/oicana_cli-installer.ps1 | iex"

 Run oicana -h for a list of all commands and options.